xnvme/xnvme/docs/getting_started/system.rst

 User Space
 ----------

-Linux provides the **Userspace I/O** (`uio`_) and **Virtual Function I/O** `vfio`_ frameworks to write user space I/O drivers.
+Linux provides the **Userspace I/O** ( :xref-linux-uio:`uio<>` ) and
+**Virtual Function I/O** :xref-linux-vfio:`vfio<>` frameworks to write user space I/ O drivers.
 Both interfaces work by binding a given device to an in-kernel stub-driver.
 The stub-driver in turn exposes device-memory and device-interrupts to user space.
 Thus enabling the implementation of device drivers entirely in user space.

 Although Linux provides a capable NVMe Driver with flexible IOCTLs, then a user space NVMe driver serves those who seek the lowest possible per-command processing overhead or wants full control over NVMe command construction, including command-payloads.

 Fortunately, you do not need to go and write an user space NVMe driver since a highly efficient, mature and well-maintained driver already exists.
-Namely, the NVMe driver provided by the **Storage Platform Development Kit** (_`SPDK`).
+Namely, the NVMe driver provided by the **Storage Platform Development Kit** (:xref-spdk:`SPDK<>`).

 Another great fortune is that **xNVMe** bundles the SPDK NVMe Driver with the **xNVMe** library.
 So, if you have built and installed **xNVMe** then the